th-koeln-intia/ip-sprachassistent-team4/docs/pages/results/alarm/alarmJS.md

 ```
 /home/pi/.config/rhasspy/profiles/de/data/alarm.mp3
 ```
 You can edit it or set another path.
 Important is that you use an absolut path to link the mp3 file.
-Otherwise NodeRed looksin its own workfolder.
+Otherwise NodeRed looks in its own workfolder.

 ## Description
 I start to describe the flow from top to bottom. so we start with the loading the alarms from a file.